holocm/holo/test/22-dpkgbased/README.md

   of saving the new default config in `$TARGET_PATH.dpkg-dist`, dpkg decided to overwrite the configuration file directly, and save a backup of the previous configuration at `$TARGET_PATH.dpkg-old`.
+* `/etc/repofile-deleted-with-dpkg-dist.conf` has a config file whose repo file was deleted.
+But during the same package manager run that deleted the repo file, the application was updated and a `.dpkg-dist` file was placed next to the target file.
+This test was added after I found a bug in this situation: The `.dpkg-dist` file would not be picked up during scrubbing.
+* `/etc/repofile-deleted-with-dpkg-old.conf` is the same, but with an `.dpkg-old` file instead of an `.dpkg-dist` file.

 [Reference](https://raphaelhertzog.com/2010/09/21/debian-conffile-configuration-file-managed-by-dpkg/)